Current brine shrimp egg harvesting practices could lead to economic and environmental concerns

 “The population shift to decreased cyst buoyancy has negative economic and environmental implications,” said Belovsky.
 “This evolutionary response could lead to future reduced yields in the brine shrimp cyst industry as well as reduce the brine shrimp population’s ability to recover from harvesting and to provide food for birds.”

-The study conducted at UNDERC-West was published in Ecological Applications and can be found here.
+The study conducted at UNDERC-West was published in Ecological Applications.
 UNDERC aims to promote environmental research and education needs of the scientific community through two programs: UNDERC-East on the Upper Peninsula of Michigan and UNDERC-West in Montana.
 To learn more please visit underc.nd.edu.

 Gary Belovsky / Gillen Director of UNDERC